Wounds

 You may have been somewhere already.
 Maybe a primary care office that swapped your dressing every two weeks.
 Maybe an in-system wound clinic that scheduled you out a month.
 Maybe a surgeon who mentioned amputation a little too quickly.
 You're not alone in this — millions of people are living with wounds that won't heal, and many have been to a clinic that didn't have the time or the tools for what they needed.

-At Midwest Hyperbarics, wound care is a dedicated specialty practice — not a hallway off a hospital.
-That means more time per visit, access to advanced therapies and on-site hyperbaric oxygen, and direct coordination with your existing care team.
+At Midwest Hyperbarics, wound care is a dedicated specialty practice that works alongside the doctors already on your team.
+That means more time per visit, access to advanced therapies and on-site hyperbaric oxygen, and direct coordination with your existing care.

 With the right plan, the right materials, and a provider paying close attention, most chronic wounds heal — even the ones that have been open a long time.
 We're your coach.
 You're the quarterback.
 And we work as a team.